SELECTION OF QUESTIONS AND ANSWERS

-Students, epecially those who are extremely Westernized, always want to win and best an opponent by trying to do what their opponent is doing to them.
+Students, epecially those who are extremely Westernized, always want to win and beat an opponent by trying to do what their opponent is doing to them.

 — Ron, USA

-Perhaps you can help your students much by telling them that if they sincerely beleive kungfu training is a programme of personal development, they will be doing themselves more (psychic and spiritual) harm than they do to their partners or real opponents if their intension is to hit back maliciously.
+Perhaps you can help your students much by telling them that if they sincerely believe kungfu training is a programme of personal development, they will be doing themselves more (psychic and spiritual) harm than they do to their partners or real opponents if their intention is to hit back maliciously.